 You’re forgiven if you, too, have to consult a map to make sure you can locate the grand kingdom of the Netherlands, located north of Belgium and west of Germany.
 Even Ornamentshop.com had to double-check its geography to make sure that our global tour of Christmas traditions was on the right course.
 And boy; are we glad we did.

-Of course, Sinterklaas can’t be everywhere—but his spirit can.
-And so nearly every town in the Netherlands hosts its own Sinterklaas parade, and in some places the man in red velvet may make his grand entrance to town by carriage, moped or helicopter before setting up his “headquarters” at a grand hotel.
+Of course, Sinterklaas can’t be everywhere — but his spirit can.
+And so nearly every town in the Netherlands hosts its own Sinterklaas parade, and in some places the man in red velvet may make his grand entrance to town on horseback, by carriage, moped or helicopter before setting up his “headquarters” at a grand hotel.

 He keeps a busy schedule in the days before St. Nicholas Day (December 6), visiting schools, hospitals, department stores, malls and their homes.
 Meanwhile, Sinterklaas “treasure hunt” parties are hugely popular during Christmas in the Netherlands, and families can spend an entire evening deciphering clues and riddles that lead them to their gifts.